 - "Did you like the movie Malcolm X?"
-(From "Lift Your Head Up High And Blow Your Brains Out", mostly a list of reasons why you should kill yourself.)
+(From "Lift Your Head Up High And Blow Your Brains Out", mostly a list of reasons to kill yourself.)

 - Take That, Audience!: The CD of Use Your Fingers has the message "What's stupid, smelly, boring and likes the Bloodhound Gang?
 (See reverse side for details)".

 - Take That, Critics!: "Shut Up," which is also a Take That! towards... well, everything that moves.

 - "I hate Spin Magazine, 'cause they never ever plug me." (once Spin featured the band, Jimmy Pop joked he might have to trade it with Time)

 - Three Minutes of Writhing: The video for "Screwing You On The Beach At Night," although the bikini girl's antics are completely offset by Jimmy Pop being... well, Jimmy Pop.
 The video is actually a parody of the infamous "Wicked Game" video by Chris Isaak.